Which Airlines are not Flying the Boeing 737 MAX?

 In 2021, after rigorous testing, Civil Aviation Authorities in many places in the world cleared the Boeing 737 MAX to fly again, including the US, Canada, the UK, Australia, Brazil, and the EU.

-To help you book your next flight, we've listed the airlines that are NOT flying the Boeing 737 MAX in each part of the world.
-So that you can choose the flight that's right for you.
+To help you book your next flight, we've listed the airlines that are NOT flying the Boeing 737 MAX in each part of the world, so that you can choose the flight that's right for you.

-Airlines not Flying the Boeing 737 MAX - by Country or Continent
+Airlines not flying the Boeing 737 MAX - by Country or Continent

 United States